The following post is from Michelle of Mommy Misadventures: 3 Ways to Declutter Your Digital Life

-Springtime has always been a symbolic of rebirth and new beginnings.
-Just as a physical spring cleaning can help you get focused and enthusiastic about the new start spring brings with it, so can a good digital decluttering.
+Springtime has always been a symbol of rebirth and new beginnings.
+Just as a physical spring cleaning can help you get focused and enthusiastic about the new start spring brings with it, so can a good time to declutter your digital life.

 Here are three quick and easy tips to help clear the clutter that may be clogging up your digital life.

-Just like physical junk mail, messages from unwanted mailing list can really clutter up your inbox.
+Just like physical junk mail, messages from the unwanted mailing list can really clutter up your inbox.
 If you’re finding yourself overwhelmed with messages from mailing lists that you don’t read, take the opportunity to go through and unsubscribe from them.
-All email lists are required to have an unsubscribe link; it is usually at the bottom of the message.
+All email lists must have an unsubscribe link, usually at the bottom of the message.

 If you have Gmail, you can sometimes unsubscribe directly from the message.
 (This does not work for all mailing lists.
-It does work with Yahoo Groups and other mailing lists that have a similar type of unsubscribe list.)
+It works with Yahoo Groups and other mailing lists with a similar type of unsubscribe list.)
 Open the mailing list message and click the “Show Details” arrow.
 From here, you can choose the “Unsubscribe from mailing list” option.

 Clean up your apps.